AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/4-verify-new-account/_index.md

 2. Select **Account and billing support** and enter the support information:
    - Type: select **Account**.
    - Category: select **Activation**.
-   - Subject: briefly write down your situation (eg **Did not receive an SMS message or call for verification**)
+   - Subject: briefly describe your situation (e.g., **Did not receive an SMS message or call for verification**)
-   - Description: Provide details of the situation encountered and information about the time you need support to activate the account.
+   - Description: Provide details of the situation you encountered and information about when you need support to activate the account.
-   - Attachments: Attach an image describing the authentication step you are facing.
+   - Attachments: Attach an image describing the verification step you are experiencing issues with.

 ![AWS Support](/images/4/0002.png?featherlight=false&width=90pc)